 "ELM, a parish in the hundred of Frome, county Somerset, 2 miles N.W. of Frome, its post town, and 3 from the railway station.
 It is situated on the river Frome, surrounded by beautiful scenery.
 The hamlet of Little Elm is in the parish This place abounds with limestone and there are several kilns at work.
 There are likewise iron works, giving employment to many of the people.
 On the banks of the Frome are various mills and several manufactories for agricultural implements.
 The living is a rectory* in the diocese of Bath, value £193.
 The church is an ancient structure of stone, with a fine Norman arch at the W. entrance.
 It is dedicated to St. Mary.
 The register commences in 1697.
 There is a National school for boys and girls.
 In the vicinity of the village there are remains of a Roman camp on the edge of a precipice.
 William Strachey, Esq., is lord of the manor."
 From The National Gazetteer of Great Britain and Ireland (1868) Transcribed by Colin Hinson © 2003

 You can see the

+administrative areas in which ELM has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference ST747493 (Lat/Lon: 51.242256, -2.363844), Elm which are provided by:
+You can see maps centred on OS grid reference ST747493 (Lat/Lon: 51.24231, -2.363819), ELM which are provided by:

 Family History Societies covering the nearby area, plotted on a map.

 This facility is being developed, and is awaiting